-This paper opines that, for Cameroon to adequately foster cooperation with the rest of the world in order to better fight cybercrime, she should consider stretching her hands to wholly ratify the Budapest Convention [84] and establish a Memorandum of Understanding with the Federal Trade Commission in the USA [85] which will go a long way to redress the cybercrime situation in the country.
+This paper opines that, for Cameroon to adequately foster cooperation with the rest of the world to fight cybercrime better, she should consider wholly ratifying the Budapest Convention [83] and establish a Memorandum of Understanding with the Federal Trade Commission in the USA [84], which will go a long way to redress the cybercrime situation in the country.

-The government should also define a regulation to complete the conditions of establishing agreements with foreign institutions [86].

-This will greatly empower ANTIC and enable it to extend the fight against cybercrime to other jurisdictions.
-Lastly, the government should consider passing a special extradition statute, and similarly encourage judicial officials to share knowledge about best practices, get training, and enhance the protocols that promote open dialogue between judicial authorities.
-Judges and prosecutors should be encouraged to participate in comprehensive training programs and cases involving electronic evidence and cybercrime [87].
+It is also crucial for the Cameroonian government to strengthen its institutions such as ANTIC by define a regulation that completes the conditions for establishing agreements with foreign institutions [85].
+This will greatly strengthen ANTIC and enable it to extend the fight against cybercrime to other jurisdictions.
+Additionally, the government should consider passing a special extradition statute and encouraging judicial officials to share knowledge about best practices, get training, and enhance the protocols that promote open dialogue between judicial authorities.
+Judges and prosecutors should be encouraged to participate in comprehensive training programs and cases involving electronic evidence and cybercrime [86].